An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Where to Stay

 • Budget – WeBase: Walking distance from the Peace Memorial Park, this hotel offers a shared lounge and kitchen space for travellers on a budget.
-The company rooms are clean and comfortable.
+The compact rooms are clean and comfortable.

 • Mid-Range – The Knot: This modern, trendy hotel is in the perfect location for visiting Memorial Park and catching the ferry across to Miyajima.
 There’s also a rooftop bar that serves tasty cocktails with an amazing view.
 A great base for exploring Hiroshima.